SebKrantz/collapse/README.md

 # collapse R package

-The creation of the `collapse` package was inspired by the STATA command `collapse`, but its main function `collap` is not simply a reproduction of `collapse` for R.
+The creation of the `collapse` package was inspired by the STATA command `collapse`, but its main function `collap` is more than simply a reproduction of `collapse` for R.
 It offers a more advanced, flexible and faster aggregation function for working with multi-level (panel) data structures and multi-type data.
 Next to that, the function `qsu` (shorthand for quick summary) provides a